savar95x/dotfiles/README.md

 ```

 ## Theme, Icons and Fonts
-Icon pack is [Numix circle](https://github.com/numixproject/numix-icon-theme-circle).
+- Icon pack is [Numix circle](https://github.com/numixproject/numix-icon-theme-circle).
 Clone this into ~/.icons/
-GTK theme is [Gruvbox Material](https://github.com/TheGreatMcPain/gruvbox-material-gtk).
+- GTK theme is [Gruvbox Material](https://github.com/TheGreatMcPain/gruvbox-material-gtk).
 Clone this into ~/.theme/
-Cursor is [Simp1e](https://www.gnome-look.org/p/1932768).
+- Cursor is [Simp1e](https://www.gnome-look.org/p/1932768).
 This should also go into ~/.icons/

 Once copied, you can set these using lxappearance.

-The fonts I use are *[Schibsted Grotesk](https://fonts.google.com/specimen/Schibsted+Grotesk)*, *[Inter](https://fonts.google.com/specimen/Inter)*, and *[Fragment Mono](https://uncut.wtf/monospace/fragment-mono/)*.
+- The fonts I use are *[Schibsted Grotesk](https://fonts.google.com/specimen/Schibsted+Grotesk)*, *[Inter](https://fonts.google.com/specimen/Inter)*, and *[Fragment Mono](https://uncut.wtf/monospace/fragment-mono/)*.
 Make sure their files (.ttf or .otf) are extracted (somewhere) in ~/.local/share/fonts/

-Run this once after copying
+Run this once after extracting fonts
 ```bash
 fc-cache -fv
 ```